wschreyer/PENTrack/README.md

 ### Configuration files

-Simulation parameters are defined in three configuration files---config.in, geometry.in, and particle.in.
+Simulation parameters are defined in three configuration files - config.in, geometry.in, and particle.in.
 By default, they are located in the in directory.

 General simulation parameters are defined in config.in.
 Geometry, electromagnetic fields, and particle sources are defined in geometry.in.
-Particle-specific parameters---spectra, directions, polarization, and output data---are defined in particle.in.
+Particle-specific parameters - spectra, directions, polarization, and output options - are defined in particle.in.

 More information can be found in each in file.